shengyp/fake_news/README.md

-# KG_Construction
+# Fake_News_Detection

-Here, we are concentrate on collection of research papers relate to software engineering.
+Here, we are concentrate on collection of research papers relate to fake news detection.

 Table of Contents